- Optimizely Web Experimentation

 For example, imagine that you show visitors more products on the product category page.
 With your primary metric, you find that people view more products as a result.
 Here are some other questions you might wonder at the same time, with the monitoring goal that can help you find out:

-Here is a list of common monitoring goals:
+Here is a list of common monitoring goals and their reason for tracking:

 Stats Engine approach to metrics and goals

-When you run an experiment with many variations and metrics, there is a greater chance that some of them will give false positive results.
+When you run an experiment with many variations and metrics, there is a greater chance that some of them will give false positive results, when your test data shows a significant difference between your original and your variation, but it is actually random noise in the data—there is no underlying difference between your original and your variation.
 In other words, it is harder to declare winners when there are many variations and metrics.

 Stats Engine uses false discovery rate control to address this issue and reduce your chance of making an incorrect business decision or implementing a false positive among conclusive results.
 As a result, Stats Engine becomes more conservative when you add more metrics to an experiment.

-Here is how Stats Engine prioritizes primary and secondary metrics and monitoring goals:
+Here is how Stats Engine ranks primary and secondary metrics and monitoring goals:

 The primary metric, independent of all of the other metrics